inBeat/inbeat-website/content/top-influencers/tiktok/models/switzerland/_index.md

 ---
-title: Top 10 Models TikTok Influencers In Switzerland In 2022
+title: Top 10 Models TikTok Influencers In Switzerland In 2023
 description: >-
-  Find top models TikTok influencers in Switzerland in 2022.
-Most popular hashtags: #foryou #model #fyp #switzerland.
+  Find top models TikTok influencers in Switzerland in 2023.
+Most popular hashtags: #foryou #model #switzerland #viral.
 platform: TikTok
-hits: 28
+hits: 24
-text_top: See the top-rated TikTok accounts on inBeat.
+text_top: Analyze the best TikTok accounts on inBeat.
-text_bottom: inBeat aggregates 28 TikTok influencers like this in Switzerland for you to contact.
+text_bottom: Our platform has 24 TikTok influencers like this in Switzerland for you to collaborate.
 profiles:
   - username: "adrianamarques240"
     fullname: >-